lmondada/dphil-thesis/content/02_quantum/01_compilation.md

 to utilise the full power of classical hardware available to them;
 doing so will push the boundaries of what is possible with quantum computing just a bit further---in a field where every marginal gain may unlock new applications.

-### The confluence of classical and quantum compilation
+#### The confluence of classical and quantum compilation

-{{% hint danger %}}
-TODO: rewrite this section
-{{% /hint  %}}

 Finally, quantum compilation also stands in front of some momentous engineering challenges.
+As we will see in {{% reflink "sec:quantum-sota" %}},
-Until recently, the great majority of research efforts in the field were focused on the compilation and optimisation of quantum programs expressed as quantum circuits---more on these in section XY.
+significant research efforts have focused on the compilation and optimisation of quantum programs expressed as [quantum circuits](#the-quantum-circuit-representation).
 This formalism has its roots in quantum information theory, the field that gave birth to quantum computing.
 It makes for an ideal framework to develop the theory and optimisation techniques.
-However, it does not include any of the fundaments of compiler and programming language design that make classical software engineering as compostable and scalable as it is today.
+However, it does not include any of the fundaments of compiler and programming language design that make classical software engineering as composable and scalable as it is today.

-For example, there is no concept of subroutine or function calls; neither can a program execution branch or loop based on runtime values.
+For example, there is no concept of subroutine or function calls; neither can a program execution be branching or looping based on runtime values.
-This makes code reuse impossible, resulting in huge program sizes and unsurmountable challenges for scaling up compilation to problems of real-world interest.
+This makes code reuse impossible, resulting in huge program sizes and unsurmountable challenges for scaling up compilation to problems of real-world interest @Ittah_2022.
+Another motivation for these code abstractions are the emergence of hybrid quantum-classical computations, discussed in {{% reflink "sec:hybrid" %}}.

+With applications of quantum computing that cannot be expressed as quantum circuits proliferating, a move away from circuit-based representations is becoming unavoidable @openqasm3 @qir.
-The community is thus moving away from circuit-based representations to incorporate learnings from the decades of experience that have been gathered in computer science.
+This is also an opportunity to incorporate learnings from the decades of experience that have been gathered in computer science.
-Many of the tools and software that were originally developed for the classical community are now being adopted and adapted to the specificities of quantum.
+Many of the tools and software that were originally developed for the classical community are thus being adopted and adapted to the specificities of quantum.
-We are thus finding ourselves at the confluence of two fascinating fields, heralding significant future developments.
+This convergence of quantum computing and classical compiler technologies is heralding new opportunities---but also pose important questions around how to represent quantum programs and optimise them.